mollywang/NETS213-Crowdsourcing-HW6/report.md

 ###6.2 *Potential Errors*
 Rather than using real-time iteration, we inserted the results from our parallel tasks in the iterative tasks.
 This may have skewed our data because we did not allow for the organic flow that a true iterative task incorporates.
 We also did not take any measures in preventing contributors from using the same name multiple times.
 One worker wrote “K-Pop” for every single description.
 As with the original experiment, our contributors are crowdworkers and therefore not that diverse.

+#Apendix
+##Generation Task Format
+ * Music genre
+ * Origin/Location
+ * Members (categorized by instruments)
+ * Short description

+###Music Group Descriptions:

+ - Christian Rock
+	 * Type of music we make: Christian Rock
+	 * We are from: Montgomery, Alabama
+	 * Instruments we play: classical guitar and flute
+	 * Who we are: We create hip and relatable music that shows our faith and love in our Lord Jesus Christ.
+We sing in churches around the United States – new city every Sunday!

+ - Hardcore Techno
+	 * Type of music we make:Hardcore techno
+	 * We are from: the future
+	 * Instruments we play: synthesizer and our voices
+	 * Who we are: We are four robots from the future that felt that we needed to bring some musical emotion to 2016’s boring repetitive music.
+We are strong believers that robots can make better music than humans!

+ - Harvard University
+	 - Type of music we make: Mix of classical music and hip hop
+	 -  We are from: Harvard University
+	 - Instruments we play: A Capella
+	 - Who we are: We hate instruments.
+We love our voices.
+Our purpose is to show the world our struggle as students at an Ivy League school and how no one suffers as much as we do.
+ - Screaming emo
+	 - Type of music we make: Screamo (screaming emo)
+	 -  We are from: West Philadelphia
+	 -  Instruments we play: Our raspy voices, sharp knives and distorted guitars
+	 -  Who we are: We’re a group of angry black boys from the hood.
+We like ripped jeans, suffering and smoking cigarettes.
+Fuck the status quo.
+ - Pop Music
+	 - Type of music: Pop music
+	 -  We are from: Seoul, South Korea Instruments
+	 - We play: Autotune
+	 -  Who we are: We are five 20 year old boys with the biggest number of teenage fans in South East Asia.
+We’ve signed over 1,000,000 autographs for pretty girls.
+We love dancing and are so grateful for our fans!

+###Task Format
+####Iterative:

+####Parallel:

+####Rating Task:
+**Instructions:**
+Read the information below on the music group and rate the names that other Turkers have come up with.
+It’s important you consider the following:

+ - A rating of 0:
+	 - answer is either in another language and not understandable,
+	 - OR the name is not original (there exists another music group with that name)
+	 -  OR the name is not understandable
+ - A rating of 10:
+	 - answer is original and creative
+	 - AND relatable to the description of the band

+Please take your time on evaluating the names.
+If your rating differs from those of others by a large amount, you will NOT be rewarded.
+You will NOT be rewarded if you try to submit too fast.